|

 Peter Grimwade

-Romana is recalled to Gallifrey, but en route the TARDIS is drawn through
+Romana is recalled to Gallifrey, only for the TARDIS to be drawn into

 |